Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 *“Third door right,”* Costello added, recalling their planned route.
 They were making full use of their three-dimensional mobility to avoid the most dangerous areas, and in this case a comparatively thin set of walls would let them make rapid progress toward their goal while avoiding the areas with the deadliest potential.

 It was definitely a funhouse, though.
 They couldn’t go twenty meters without the gravity adjusting in an attempt to trip them up, or at least slow them.
-In this part of the facility, the gravity plating was the basic stuff that only pulled *down*---the variable-output stuff was for facilitating cargo transfer and wasn’t necessary outside of major corridors and warehouses---but it could still put out at different levels.
+In this part of the facility, the gravity plating was the basic stuff that only pulled *down* - the variable-output stuff was for facilitating cargo transfer and wasn’t necessary outside of major corridors and warehouses - but it could still put out at different levels.

 It didn’t slow them.